Herpes: do you need to tell your partner?

 Diagnosis of the virus helps in the prevention of transmission from one person to another as measures can be taken beforehand.
 The most effective precaution would be avoiding sex as soon as you notice symptoms of an outbreak and up until they have completely disappeared.

-Condoms are the next best preventative measure, since herpes simplex virus cannot pass through a condom.
+Condoms are the next best preventative measure, since the herpes simplex virus cannot pass through a condom.
 They significantly reduce the chance of the virus being passed to your partner.
 However, we strongly recommend that you practice safe sex at all times, even when not exhibiting symptoms.

 The virus is generally passed from one person to another through direct contact with an affected area during an outbreak.
 Transmitting it without an outbreak (when the virus is dormant in your nerve cells) is unlikely but it is best to be safe.